 What is sanitary logging?

 Sanitary logging is standardised forestry management operation, defined also in the forest legislation (e.g. Forest Law, Nature Conservation Law, Water and Soil Protection Law, Environment Law, Wildlife Protection Law, etc.) to prevent or minimise the impact of natural disturbances such as insects, fungus, windstorms and forest fire.
 Sanitary logging, is often a proper management tool in certain situations that originate back to several decades ago.
 Bound by legal requirements, sanitary logging is demanded as a solution to natural disturbances.
 However, it is also misused as a coverage for commercial and illegal activities, practiced in several Central and Eastern European countries, such as Slovakia, Czech Republic, Austria, Poland, Romania and also Ukraine.
+Here is a special report on sanitary logging in the Ukrainian Carpathians, compiled by the European Wilderness Society, the WWF- Danube Carpathian Programme Office, and other forest experts.
 Based on solid scientific evidence, let’s explore the forms of harm sanitary logging may bring to forest ecosystems.

 Sanitary logging in response to bark beetle outbreaks?